Financial-Times/x-dash/packages/x-engine/readme.md

 ### Which runtime should I use?

 Whichever one you want!
 React, Preact, Rax, and Nerv are all largely compatible with one another.
-If you don't want the overhead of a framework, or are rendering static HTML, then it's worth investigating the Hyperons modules.
+If you don't want the overhead of a framework, or are rendering static HTML, then it's worth investigating the Hyperons or VDO modules.

 ### What about Hyperscript?